 Another option is to file a motion to dismiss.
 If you believe the court lacks jurisdiction over the matter or the opposing party does not have a valid claim, a motion to dismiss may quickly resolve the action.
 The above provides just a few of the options you have when you are served with a lawsuit.

 The potential actions you may take and other options are best evaluated with the assistance of an attorney.
 If you have been sued, attorney Sean Foss can help you.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.